It’s a way of rewarding you for helping spread out electricity demand during the winter period.

-With these rate offerings, everyone is a winner.
-Customers who are able to reduce or displace electricity use at Hydro‑Québec’s request benefit because their efforts translate into savings.
+With these offerings, everyone is a winner.
+If you can reduce or shift electricity use at Hydro‑Québec’s request, you benefit, because your efforts translate into savings.
 Hydro‑Québec benefits because of the reduced electricity demand during peak periods.

 Would Hydro‑Québec consider extending dynamic pricing to the summer?

-No. In contrast to our Canadian and American neighbors, the demand for electricity in Québec is very strongly influenced by the use of electric heating systems in most buildings.
+No. In contrast to our Canadian and American neighbors, the demand for electricity in Québec is very strongly influenced by the use of electric heating systems in most homes.
 As a result, demand is much higher in winter than in summer.
-Even if air-conditioning use were to increase in Québec, it’s unlikely that demand would reach critical peaks requiring the implementation of dynamic pricing in summer.
+Even if air-conditioning use were to increase in Québec, it’s unlikely that demand would reach peak levels requiring the implementation of dynamic pricing in summer.

-Do I have to sign up for the Winter Credit Option or Rate Flex G?
+Am I required to sign up for the Winter Credit Option or Rate Flex G?